IPA as a successor to bot-based RPA, learn how

 Resource dependent and Expensive:

-• RPA bots are capable of perfectly mimicking human actions, but any small change in the process requires modifying the code.
+• RPA bots are capable of mimicking human actions perfectly, but any small change in the process requires the code to be modified.
 This means that the bots depend on programmers or developers to make these changes.

-• In the absence of the person responsible for overseeing and monitoring the bot in the organization, training another resource is required to work with the bot.
+• In the absence of the person who was responsible for over-looking and monitoring the bot in the organization, it requires training another resource to work with the bot.
 This can be expensive and time-consuming.

 • RPA bots are not well-suited for handling exceptions or variations.
-Manual intervention is required when dealing with any failure.
+It requires manual intervention while handling with any failure.

-• Bot-based RPA implementation and maintenance can be overwhelming in the long run.
-Businesses may need to invest in training their employees to effectively use bots, including operating them, troubleshooting issues, and integrating bots with other software solutions.
+• Bot-based RPA implementation and maintenance can be overwhelming in the long run as businesses may need to invest in training their employees to use bots effectively.
+This can include providing training on how to operate bots, troubleshoot issues, and how to integrate bots with other software solutions.

 • Change requests follow the usual development cycle, which is time-consuming, non-agile, and, in fact, costly.